Fcmam5/state-of-dz-swe-2024/website/docs/insights/cybersecurity.md

 To not shift away from the generic "State of Algerian software engineering" domain this report covers, I would just scratch the surface on this topic.
 Why?
 [Read more here](/docs/closing#cybersecurity).
 :::

+To support our understanding and to have a better overview if this field in Algeria, we conducted several interviews with professionals.

 ## Cybersecurity in Algerian laws and regulations

 The Algerian regulator incriminate and defines cyber crimes.
 With a series of laws such as: